 - Heavy Machinery Accidents

-Those are just some of the kinds of accidents that have caused our clients to become injured.
-However, we can help injured workers who have been involved in any type of accident.
+Those are just some of the kinds of workplace accidents that have caused our clients to become injured.
+However, our workers’ compensation lawyers in Buffalo, NY can help injured workers who have been involved in any type of accident.

 Which Injuries Qualify in New York for Workers’ Compensation?

-If you were injured on the job, it is essential to understand what is covered and what is not under the workers’ compensation laws in New York state.
+If you suffered a workplace injury, it is essential to understand what is covered and what is not under the workers’ compensation laws in New York state.
 Strict guidelines are created by these rules regarding workers and the rights they have for pursuing compensation.
 Just because you were working at the time you were injured does not automatically mean you will qualify to receive benefits.